technofocus-pte/aoaiprv/Use case 10- Build and deploy a question and answer copilot with prompt flow in Azure AI Studio/Usecase10-  Build and deploy a question and answer copilot with prompt flow in Azure AI Studio.md

     ![](./media/Picture7.png)

 3. On the Chat page, in the Setup pane, ensure that your **gpt-35-turbo-16k** model deployment is selected.
-Then, in the main chat session panel, submit the prompt +++Where can I stay in New York?+++
+Then, in the main chat session panel, submit the prompt !!Where can I stay in New York?!!

     ![](./media/image36.png)